fcecin/amm/docs/bridge.md

 ## Completing interrupted transfers

 In the example below, we have attempted another transfer of `10 UTX` from the UX Network to the Telos network, but we have closed our web browser window a few seconds after we requested the transfer.
-We exited the UtilityX platform while waiting finalization on the source chain, which has prevented us from being able to sign the final transaction on the destination chain that would complete the bridging process.
+We exited the UtilityX platform while waiting for finalization on the source chain, which has prevented us from being able to sign the final transaction on the destination chain that would complete the bridging process.
 This causes the bridging operation to be in an incomplete state, and once we open UtilityX again, the operation will show up on the Previous Transactions tab with a status of **Failed**, like this:

 ![](fig/bridge_previous_retry.png)

 If a bridging transfer has failed for whatever reason, you will be able to find it in the Previous Transactions tab with a Failed status, as shown in the above example.
 To resume the failed bridging operation, just click the **Retry** button.
 The retry process is identical to the normal process; it will just pick up where it left off.

-> **IMPORTANT:** For UtilitX to be able to find your briding transaction history, you must be logged in to both accounts, on both endpoints of the transfer, specifically using the Bridge form to do so.
+> **IMPORTANT:** For UtilityX to be able to find your bridging transaction history, you must be logged in to both accounts, on both endpoints of the transfer, specifically using the Bridge form to do so.
 UtilityX Bridge cannot find your bridging transaction history if you are just logged in on the main website, using the log in link at the top right of the page.
 To find the specific bridging transaction history that you are looking for, you have to go to the Bridge page, select both blockchains (in the correct source and destination order) and log in to both accounts so that the Previous Transactions tab can show your bridging history for those two blockchains and those two accounts, specifically.